Employee Communications: Illinois

 - Illinois law protects the confidentiality of disciplinary documentation and communications.
 See Confidentiality of Disciplinary Communications.

-- Localities including Chicago and Cook County have requirements pertaining to employee communications.
+- Aurora has requirements pertaining to employee communications.
 See Local Requirements.